Edgar Ansel Mowrer: Life and career

-A Nazi official, assigned to make sure Mowrer actually left Berlin, approached him as he was boarding the train and asked when he was coming back to Germany; Mowrer answered: "Why, when I can come back with about two million of my countrymen."
-Although he’d initially been given a post in Tokyo, upon leaving Berlin he went to Paris and took over as the Paris bureau chief for the Chicago Daily News, continuing to report on European affairs until France's defeat by German forces in 1940.

-Upon his return to the United States Mowrer lectured for a time to American audiences, warning them of the burgeoning power of Fascism.
+A Nazi official, assigned to make sure Mowrer actually left Berlin, approached him as he was boarding the train and asked when he was coming back to Germany; Mowrer answered: "Why when I can come back with about two million of my countrymen."
+Although he'd initially been given a post in Tokyo, upon leaving Berlin he went to Paris and took over as the Paris bureau chief for the Chicago Daily News, continuing to report on European affairs until France's defeat by German forces in 1940.
+Upon his return to the United States, Mowrer lectured for a time to American audiences, warning them of the burgeoning power of Fascism.
 Although he had expected to be sent to Tokyo, Mowrer was assigned in January 1934 to replace his brother as chief of the Paris bureau of the Chicago Daily News.

-From this vantage the point he covered the events that led to the outbreak of World War II, and he acquired a growing distrust of plebiscites and treaties.
-In 1936 he covered the beginning of the civil war in Spain and visited the Soviet Union to report on the adoption of the new Soviet constitution.

-Upon his return to France he witnessed the fall of the Popular Front government headed by his friend Leon Blum.
+From this vantage point, he covered the events that led to the outbreak of World War II, and he acquired a growing distrust of plebiscites and treaties.
+In 1936, he covered the beginning of the civil war in Spain and visited the Soviet Union to report on the adoption of the new Soviet constitution.
+Upon his return to France, he witnessed the fall of the Popular Front government headed by his friend Leon Blum.
 He visited China for a few months in 1938 to gather material for his book The Dragon Wakes.
 A Report from China (Morrow, 1939) and then returned to Paris, where he remained until the fall of France in June 1940.
 Assigned in August 1940 to Washington, D.C. as a correspondent for the Chicago Daily News, Mowrer collaborated with William J. Donovan on a series of articles on fifth-column activities in Europe.
-Several trips to the Far East in the next two years resulted in the book Global War: An Atlas of World Strategy (McClelland, 1942), which he wrote in co-operation with Marthe Rajchman.

-From 1941 to 1943 he served as deputy director of the Office of Facts and Figures in the Office of War Information and broadcast news analyses from his post in Washington.
+Several trips to the Far East in the next two years resulted in the book Global War: An Atlas of World Strategy (McClelland, 1942), which he wrote in cooperation with Marthe Rajchman.
+From 1941 to 1943, he served as deputy director of the Office of Facts and Figures in the Office of War Information and broadcast news analyses from his post in Washington.
 In his postwar book The Nightmare of American Foreign Policy (Knopf, 1948) Mowrer criticized the foreign policy of the United States since 1918.

-He expressed pessimism about the American love of the status quo and warned that the United States must choose between “world leadership and rapid decline.”
-He advocated a voluntary federation, strong enough to keep world order by the enforcement of world law.
-He maintained that the United Nations, which he described as “an unfinished bridge leading nowhere,” was inadequate to undertake this task.
+He expressed pessimism about the American love of the status quo and warned that the United States must choose between "world leadership and rapid decline."
+He advocated a voluntary federation, strong enough to keep world order through the enforcement of world law.
+He maintained that the United Nations, which he described as "an unfinished bridge leading nowhere", was inadequate to undertake this task.